epfl-ada/ada-2021-project-sars/README.md

 ## Methods
 * **Part 1**: Quantifying Media Coverage ✔️
   * Method 1: We parse the Quotebank dataset based on the three newspapers we focus our study on.
-Once this parsing is done, we parse each quotation based on the occurence of the following keywords in the quotation, urls or speaker columns of the dataset: Obama/Romney for 2012, Clinton/Trump for 2016, Biden/Trump for 2020.
-We can then aggregate the occurences on a monthly basis from January to November (election day).
+Once this parsing is done, we parse each quotation based on the occurence of the following keywords in the quotation, urls or speaker columns of the dataset See [Notebook](media_coverage_occurences.ipynb)
   * Method 2: We perform text sentiment analysis on the quotations retrieved in the first method (on a presidential candidate basis) for each newspaper. **Antoine Add Some More Here**
 * **Part 2**: Quantifying/Parsing voting intention data ✔️
   *  We scrape the website given in the Additional Analysis section.
 This website contains information relating to voting intentions taken from different surveys accross the United States from January 2012/2016/2020 to November 2012/2016/2020.
 Once the data is scraped, we parse it and aggregate it on a monthly basis and use it as a metric to determine overall national voting intentions in the United States in the months preceding the elections.